pm2dev/fuzzy-parakeet/README.md

-# React site for learning purposes
+# Fake website built using React
 This is not a real site and all information is incorrect.
 This is for learning purposes only.